hashicorp/terraform-provider-azurerm/website/docs/r/cdn_frontdoor_endpoint.html.markdown

 * `name` - (Required) The name which should be used for this CDN FrontDoor Endpoint.
 Changing this forces a new CDN FrontDoor Endpoint to be created.

-* `cdn_frontdoor_profile_id` - (Required) The ID of the FrontDoor Profile within which this FrontDoor Endpoint should exist.
+* `cdn_frontdoor_profile_id` - (Required) The ID of the CDN FrontDoor Profile within which this CDN FrontDoor Endpoint should exist.
 Changing this forces a new CDN FrontDoor Endpoint to be created.

 ---